 Users can give specific areas names such as “living room” or “kitchen” for custom schedules and voice activation.
 For instance, if there are crumbs under the kitchen table, users can tell their Roomba to “clean under the kitchen table.”
-Areas of the home where children or pets might be playing can be set as “off-limit” areas.
+Areas of the home where children or pets might be playing can be set as “off-limits” areas.
 The vacuum’s “clean map reports” allow the user to see where the Roomba cleaned and for how long.

 Mapping is just one of the Roomba’s many smart capabilities.
 The iRobot Home app lets owners have complete control over their cleaning schedule and preferences directly from their smartphone or tablet.
 Users can activate their Roomba while away from home or schedule it to start cleaning at a specified time.

 Roombas all come equipped with a self-charging feature, so when they are low on battery power, these smart devices will return to their charging stations.
 Some include a “recharge and resume” feature so that the device can continue cleaning where it left off, but others will have to be reset to cleaning mode.

-All iRobot vacuums use a three-stage cleaning system to loosen, lift, and suction dirt and debris; however, the power will vary depending on the Roomba.
-Higher-end models will have the greatest amount of suction power.
+All iRobot robot vacuums use a three-stage cleaning system to loosen, lift, and suction dirt and debris; however, the power will vary depending on the Roomba.
+Higher-end models have the greatest amount of suction power.
 For instance, the i7 has 10 times the suction power of the 600 series; therefore, users looking for a heftier clean may want to choose a model with this in mind.

 Roombas use “dirt detect” technology to focus their cleaning efforts, so a unit may spend longer in one area until the sensors detect fewer particles.
 Models will have varying placement of the sensors and will therefore move differently.
 Robots that have the sensors in the rear will move back and forth when detecting dirt, while those with only front ones may move in a more circular pattern.